-The lease term is 122 months (from step 1), total rent is $26,863,751 (from step 2).
+Under ASC 840, the lease term is 122 months (from step 1) and total rent is $26,863,751 (from step 2).
 Straight-line monthly rent expense calculated from base rent is therefore $220,195 ($26,863,751 divided by 122 months).

-The tenant must also account for the total incentive of $1,230,000 ($1.2 million in tenant improvement allowances + $30,000 in moving expenses).
-Under ASC 840, these incentives have to be amortized over the lease term in a straight-line manner as well, which results in a monthly credit to rent expense of $10,082 ($1,230,000 / 122 months).
+The tenant must also account for the total incentive of $1,230,000 ($1.2 million of tenant improvement allowances + $30,000 of moving expenses).
+Under ASC 840, the incentives are amortized over the lease term on a straight-line basis as well, resulting in a monthly credit to rent expense of $10,082 ($1,230,000 / 122 months).
 As a result of the incentive adjustment, periodic rent expense on the income statement is $210,113 ($220,195 – $10,082).

-How the rent-free period is shown on the amortization schedule
+How is the rent-free period shown on the amortization schedule

-The seven months of free rent are included on the amortization table to show the complete straight-line rent calculation.
+The rent-free period is shown on the amortization table as seven months of no payment with the periodic straight-line expense accruing as deferred rent.
 Below is a summary of the columns in the amortization table impacted by the free rent:

 - Cash Payment: This is the exact amount paid out each month.